 - Arts and Music

-- The paper is open to students who have requisite 100-level points.
-Especially suitable for students taking GEND or MFCO papers, but the paper does not rely on prior learning in these subjects.
+This paper is especially suitable for students taking GEND or MFCO papers, but the paper does not rely on prior learning in these subjects.

 - More information link